ODH Resource Library: Workshops, Reports, and Initiatives

 The Maryland Institute for Technology in the Humanities hosted a two-day workshop on February 25th & 26th, 2011, on developing APIs (Application Programming Interfaces) for the digital humanities.
 The workshop gathered 50 digital humanities scholars and developers, who along with industry leaders demonstrated their APIs during this “working weekend.”
 We discussed ways that existing and future APIs could be leveraged for digital humanities projects.The workshop was funded by a Digital Humanities Start-Up Grant (HD-51151-10).

 See videos of presentations from the workshop.

 NEH Workshop on Military History: Doing the History of the Military & Foreign Policy in the Digital Age

-A Cooperative Agreement between the NEH and the NuLab at Northeastern University (HC-50021-14), with further participation from the Society for Military History, to host a two-day professional development workshop, to be held October 10-11, 2014 in Boston, on the application of digital humanities methodologies to military history.
-Workshop lecturers will be leading scholars from the digital humanities community, providing hands-on instruction in topics like GIS, deep mapping, and network analysis.
-Participants, drawn from the military history community, will learn new ways to conduct their research using the latest in digital tools and techniques.
+Through a Cooperative Agreement between the NEH and the NuLab at Northeastern University (HC-50021-14), with further participation from the Society for Military History, a two-day professional development workshop was held October 10-11, 2014 in Boston, on the application of digital humanities methodologies to military history.
+Workshop lecturers provided hands-on instruction in topics like GIS, deep mapping, and network analysis.
+Participants, drawn from the military history community, learned new ways to conduct their research using the latest in digital tools and techniques.